Institute of Island Studies | Dr. Jim Randall

 A geographer by training, Jim developed a love of Island Studies later in his career.
 His research spans many aspects of this interdisciplinary field, with a special interest in development, quality-of-life, and islander-newcomer relationships on small islands.

 In the past 20 years, Dr. Randall has secured more than US$2.25 million in competitive grants and contracts and has written 35+ peer-reviewed publications.
-He recently launched a textbook for undergraduate students titled An Introduction to Island Studies, co-published by Island Studies Press and Rowman & Littlefield.
+In 2020, he launched a textbook for undergraduate students titled An Introduction to Island Studies, co-published by Island Studies Press and Rowman & Littlefield.
 He has extensive experience as an academic administrator at three universities, including as a Dean, Vice-President Academic, and Provost.
 He is also a pioneer in community-university scholarship, has assembled and led large multidisciplinary teams of researchers and practitioners from communities and universities, organized major international conferences and has coordinated field courses on sustainability issues in Africa and Mexico.

 IN THE NEWS: